postaverse/postaverse/README.md

 - 👤 Create your own personalized profile
 - 📝 Share posts with text and images
+- 📄 Create and publish blogs
-- 💬 Comment on friends' posts
+- 💬 Comment on posts and blogs
 - ❤️ Like content you enjoy
 - 👥 Follow others to see their updates
 - 🔔 Get notified when something happens